Building Blocks - East Rock Climbing

 Morning sun / Afternoon Shade.
 Watch for rattle snakes on the approach.
 Expect about 20 minute approach.

 Approach from the Circle Creek Overlook parking lot/TH.
 Follow the double track road passing through a gate and out to the center of North Fork Circle Creek.
 Building Blocks - East is the crag set near, dead-center.

-Browse More Classics in Buiding Blocks - East
+Browse More Rock Climbing Classics in Building Blocks - East

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Buiding Blocks - East:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Building Blocks - East:

 This classic route packs a lot of good climbing in with four bolts.
 The face above looks blank and intimidating from below, but just enough holds appear to allow passage at a reasonable grade.Start by scrambling up to the horizontal crack system.
 Hand traverse to the right across the blank wall (gear) and engage the upper face.
 The crux comes after the third bolt and is a little heady since the feet disappear.
 Rap from the anchors above the arete....[more]
 Browse More Classics in ID